akauppi/GroundLevel-firebase-es/README.md

 If you keep the Git history, you should be able to `git pull` changes, but how messy that becomes in practise remains to be seen.

+## Removing branding

+Three steps to remove GroundLevel branding:

+1. Please remove the `iconart` and `public/favicon*` files.
+They are not licensed for other use than this template.
+Thanks!
+2. Change the `name`, `version`, `repository.url` and `author` fields in `package.json`, to match your application.
+3. Visit the `src/config.js` and suit it to your project (title etc.).

+You may mention using this repo as your starting point, but are not obliged to do so.

 ## Help welcome!